In the world of digital marketing, media is either paid, earned, shared, or owned (also known as, the PESO model).

 When it comes to developing an earned media strategy, a PR survey is a great place to start.

 Market research has the ability to uncover new, interesting information that will, in return, make an attention-grabbing news story.

-What do Journalists Look for in a PR Survey?
+What Do Journalists Look for in Pitches?